-Real-Time Audio-Video allows Horizon 7 users to run Microsoft Teams in their remote sessions.
+With Real-Time Audio-Video, users can run Microsoft Teams in their remote sessions.

 Webcam and audio devices that are connected locally to the client system are redirected to the remote sessions, and use a significantly lower bandwidth than by using USB redirection.

 When you launch the Microsoft Teams application inside a remote desktop, you select VMware virtual input and output devices from menus in the application.
-The VMware virtual devices redirect the audio-video devices that are connected to the client machine.
+The VMware virtual devices redirect the audio and video devices that are connected to the client machine.

 To use Real-Time Audio-Video with Microsoft Teams, you must install the audio and webcam device drivers on your Horizon Client systems.